-Calling all beauty lovers – Here’s everything we know about Boots’s 70% off sale
+Calling all beauty lovers – this is the exact date Boots’s 70% off sale starts

 When is the Boots 70 per cent off sale?

-Despite the Boots 70 per cent off sale usually taking place towards the end of January, the retailer is yet to confirm an official start date, meaning there’s still no sign of further reductions.
-The exact date it launches differs slightly each year but we’re keeping our bargain-hunting ears close to the ground, so make sure to keep checking back for more updates.
+Despite the Boots 70 per cent off sale usually taking place towards the end of January, the retailer has chosen to delay proceedings this year but there isn’t long to go, just days in fact, as it officially kicks off on Monday 14 March.

-Due to lockdown restrictions in 2021, the event was delayed and instead took place in April, with discounts only available in stores and not online.
+There is a slight catch, however, as the discounts are only available to shop in-store and only while stocks last, so we recommend heading down to your local store bright and early to ensure you make the most of what’s on offer.

 What discounts will be available?